mccombspj/kurumastories/content/subaru/1000/MF-RI-Subaru-FF-1-Super-Touring-1969.md

 <b><u>Responsive Character</b></u>

-In keeping with the luxury-oriented specification, the FF-1's ignition, located beside the steering column, is fitted with a steering lock.
+In keeping with the luxury-oriented specification, the FF-1's ignition switch, located beside the steering column, is fitted with a steering lock.
 Interestingly, the key cannot be removed unless the steering is locked.
-Normally, keys can be withdrawn at a marked “garage” position, without engaging the steering lock, and while this system may be better from a security standpoint, it also feels slightly inconvenient.
+Normally, keys can be withdrawn at a marked "garage" position, without engaging the steering lock, and while this system may be better from a security standpoint, it also feels slightly inconvenient.

 Engine noise is extremely low.
 Especially at idle, with the windows closed, one might not even realize the engine is running without glancing at the tachometer.
 Whether due to the inherent balance of the horizontally opposed four-cylinder engine, or the effectiveness of the sound insulation, impressively little noise or vibration reaches the cabin.